THE UNFOLDING LANDSCAPE WITH DEBBIE MACKINNON & MIKE STANIFORD STANLEY,TASMANIA

 ITINERARY

 Fly into Launceston this morning or the night before, so you can meet our bus, Wells Waggons at the airport at 11.30am.
-There you will be met by our teaching artist Debbie Mackinnon.
+There you will be met by Debbie, Mike and myself.
 The very scenic drive to Stanley takes 3 hours.
-On arrival around 3pm, you will check into your room and at 6pm meet for drinks at the Stanley Bistro (within the hotel), followed by our Welcome Dinner.
+On arrival around 3pm, you will check into your room and at 6pm meet for drinks at the Stanley Wine Bar, followed by our Welcome Dinner at the Stanley Bistro.
 (D)

 INCLUSIONS: